10 Tax Credit Transfer Lessons from 2024: a Letter from Reunion

 Over the last year we spent a lot of time working with and learning from tax credit buyers and sellers, which has shaped our approach to the tax credit market.
 In the spirit of transparency and continuous improvement, we’d like to share ten lessons we learned in 2024.

-Finally, we are grateful for all of our colleagues and peers in the industry — from solar developers and battery manufacturers, to tax directors at leading corporations — working hard to increase adoption of clean energy.
+Finally, we are grateful for all of our colleagues and peers in the industry— from solar developers and battery manufacturers, to tax directors at leading corporations— working hard to increase adoption of clean energy.
+We look forward to working with you in 2025.

--Andy Moon, Billy Lee, and the Reunion team
+Andy Moon, Billy Lee, and the Reunion team

-Key lessons from 2024
+10 Lessons from 2024

 Direct relationships with tax credit buyers is our secret weapon